zlj09/zlj09.github.io/_posts/2023-01-30-note-workflow.md

 But maybe it is better with the other way around...
 How about write the Markdown note first, then import it into OneNote?

+It doesn't look very great...
+Maybe I should drop OneNote, or find another solution.

 ![1675123153645](image/2023-01-30-note-workflow/1675123153645.png)